I did a quick search for the term and did not find anything concrete, so I thought I might as well publicly document my thoughts.

 A microservice is a scalable and resilient module.

-Even if you disagree with the terseness of this definition, and you regard microservices as necessarily more than that, I hope you will at least agree that it is precisely scalability and resilience that statelessness in microservices aims to address, so my definition serves its purpose at least in the context of this series of posts.
+Even if you disagree with the terseness of this definition, and you regard microservices as necessarily more than that, I hope you will at least agree that it is precisely scalability and resilience that statelessness in microservices aims to address, so this definition serves its purpose at least in the context of this series of posts.

 There are many who will try to convince you that in order to build a scalable and resilient system, you need statelessness; so much so, that microservices have almost come to be regarded as synonymous with statelessness.
 This post examines whether this is that in fact so, and what is the cost of doing things this way.